-For the same reason it gives you extra speed is to blame if the tires get punctured.
-Safe to say you might want to keep some extra pair of wheels in the back trunk emergencies.
-With the thinner penetrable built these tires can easily explode while driving through rocky road conditions.
+For the same reason, it gives you extra speed is to blame if the tires get punctured.
+You might want to keep some extra pair of wheels in the back trunk in emergencies.
+With the thinner penetrable build, these tires can easily explode while driving through rocky road conditions.

 - Wear offs easily.

-Without the shield of extra layer C tires are very much reactive to the outer surface and dependent on their conditions for a longer life.
-Whenever the tire comes in touch with an unfriendly exterior the excessive friction leads to heat.
-Eventually the heat burns off the outer surface of the tire leaving it with a thinner layer covering the frame skeleton.
+Without the shield of extra layer C tires are very much reactive to the outer surface and dependent on their conditions for longer life.
+Whenever the tire comes in touch with an unfriendly exterior, the excessive friction leads to heat.
+Eventually, the heat burns off the tire’s outer surface, leaving it with a thinner layer covering the frame skeleton.

 - Less long service life.

 The same reason mentioned above is responsible for the less long life of C-rated tires.
-These tires are very fragile and tempt to wear off easily leaving rubber debris on their way behind.
-Thus resulting in a short life span where you ought to buy a new set of wheels for your desired needs.
+These tires are very fragile and tempted to wear off easily leaving rubber debris on their way behind.
+This results in a short life span where you ought to buy a new set of wheels for your desired needs.

 Main features of E load range

-One of the most significant details worth mentioning is that the E load range comes with thicker body structure that gives anti-wear protection.
-It doesn’t just help in preventing the wearing off but also gives the assurance of a comfortable ride for its shock adhesive quality.
-On highways or off-road it’s good to go with the E load range.
+One of the most important details worth mentioning is that the E load range comes with thicker body structure that gives anti-wear protection.
+It doesn’t just help prevent the wearing off but also assures a comfortable ride for its shock adhesive quality.
+On highways or off-road, it’s good to go with the E load range.

 - Lesser possibility of getting punctured.

-The thick exterior provides a harder surface to penetrate through which is hard to get through even for the pointy rocks.
-No matter the surface or weather-conditions it is very less reactive to heat or friction.
-That means the same thick coat in the inner side walls gives an all-round protection.
+The thick exterior provides a harder surface to penetrate through, which is hard to get through even for the pointy rocks.
+No matter the surface or weather conditions it is very less reactive to heat or friction.
+That means the same thick coat in the inner side walls provides protection.

-Bigger the size, bigger the weight and bigger the ability to bear more eight.
-With the muscular structure that provides safety is also responsible for the ability to carry heavy loads in the back.
-Speak of pick-up trucks or SUV that have a bigger body than regular cars, and are expected to carry more; E load ranger makes it a cake walk with its intricate details.
+The bigger the size, the bigger the weight, and the bigger the ability to bear more weight.
+The muscular structure that provides safety is also responsible for the ability to carry heavy loads in the back.
+Speaking of pick-up trucks or SUVs with more extensive bodies than regular cars and are expected to carry more, E load ranger makes it a cakewalk with intricate details.